For Patients

 The HepQuant DuO Test Process

-After arriving at your physician’s office or designated blood collection site, to begin the HepQuant Duo test, you will be asked to drink a solution that contains a naturally occurring substance that is found in your body called cholate.
+After arriving at your healthcare provider’s office or designated blood collection site, to begin the HepQuant Duo test, you will be asked to drink a solution that contains a naturally occurring substance that is found in your body called cholate.
 Twenty minutes after consuming the cholate drink, 3 mL (approximately 0.6 teaspoon) of blood will be collected.
 Then, forty minutes later a second blood collection will occur.

 Drink cholate, wait 20 minutes, get blood draw, wait 40 minutes, get blood drawn